 Most people who receive sympathy cards get them at a time in which they are very sad, and getting these cards can make them incredibly happy.
 Let them know that you are thinking of them, and that you are there for both moral support and support in any other way they need – help around the house, someone to talk to, or help with taking care of the children, for example.

 That might sound clichéd, but this is one of those instances where you should go with your first heartfelt impulses.
 The words that come from your soul may be the very best ones to soothe the pain of loved ones left behind.... but what if you don’t know what to say?
 Make it simple.
 Say it very simply, and chance are what you say will be right.

-These are the kind of deaths which may leave the most gracious person completely stumped as to what to say.
-Knowing the young person (who may even be a child) doesn’t make writing a sympathy note any easier, but when the departed is the child of someone you didn’t know well, it’s seems an almost impossible task to strike the right note in a sympathy card.
+Even the most gracious person can be completely stumped as to what to say.
+Knowing the person who died doesn’t make writing a sympathy note any easier; but, when the departed is someone you didn’t know well, it’s seems an almost impossible task to strike the right note in a sympathy card.

 “I am so very sorry.
 God bless you in your grief.
 Please let me know if there is anything I can do” are all good, sincerely felt words that may lend some small degree of comfort to the bereaved family, and that’s not a small thing during a time of inconsolable grief.

 Store-bought cards with preprinted sentiments are perfectly fine if you feel you aren’t up to writing the right thing in a time of grief.

 It’s always good, though, to personalize the card with more than just your name.
 You may also want to enclose a small token, such as a mass card or the notice of a donation made in the name of the deceased, in the sympathy card.
 It will let the family know you are thinking of them, and their loved one, in their time of grief.